 Be wary of promises that omega-3s have "brain-boosting" powers for children.
 The Federal Trade Commission asked supplement companies to stop that claim unless they can prove it scientifically.
-The American Academy of Pediatrics does recommend that kids eat more fish, as long as it's not breaded and fried.
-Pediatricians also caution against types of fish that are high in mercury, such as shark, swordfish, king mackerel, and tilefish.
+The American Academy of Pediatrics does recommend that kids eat fish, but cautions against types that are high in mercury, such as shark, swordfish, king mackerel, and tilefish.

-The best source of omega-3 fatty acids is fish, though some varieties deliver a higher dose than others.
+The best source of omega-3 fatty acids DHA and EPA is fish.
+Some varieties deliver a higher dose than others.
 Top choices are salmon, mackerel, herring, lake trout, sardines, anchovies, and tuna.
-The American Heart Association recommends at least two servings a week of fish, which is 3.5 ounces of cooked fish or ¾ cup of flaked fish.
+The American Heart Association recommends at least two servings a week of fish.
+A serving is 3.5 ounces of cooked fish or 3/4 cup of flaked fish.

-Tuna is an old-school staple in many people's pantries that can be a good source of omega-3.
+Tuna can be a good source of omega-3.
 Albacore tuna (often labeled "white") has more omega-3 than canned light tuna, but it also has a higher concentration of mercury contamination.
 The amount of omega-3 in a fresh tuna steak varies, depending on the species.

 For most people, mercury in fish is not a health concern.
 But the FDA has this advice for young children and for women who plan on becoming pregnant, are pregnant, or are nursing:

-Limit fish lower in mercury to 12 ounces/week.
+Limit fish lower in mercury to 12 ounces a week.

 Remove skin and fat before cooking fish.

 If you don’t like fish, you can get omega-3 from supplements.
 One gram per day is recommended for people with heart disease, but ask your doctor before starting.
-High doses can interfere with some medicines or increase the risk of bleeding.
-You may notice a fishy taste and fish burps.
-Read the label to find the amounts of EPA, DHA, or ALA you want -- amounts can vary greatly.
+High doses can interfere with some medicines or increase risk of bleeding.
+You may notice a fishy taste and fish burps with some supplements.
+Read the label to find the amounts of EPA, DHA, or ALA you want.